Holy Trinity News

 Evening mid-week Eucharist services are held on Thursdays at 7:00 p.m..
 All are, of course, welcome.

 Our Bible Study is taking a break until September.
 You are welcome to join us then.

 Building and Grounds

 The front porch has been completed!
 Please be careful that there is no longer a step when entering at that door.
 It's even with the bottom of the door.

 The grounds are being excellently maintained by Jill Wilson and look wonderful!
 If anyone would like to assist with that, please contact her.

 If you haven't had the opportunity to read the news in the Diocese, take a look here.

 Many of us like to read the daily readings with the Liturgical Calendar, but finding them can be a chore.
 At this link, you will find the daily readings for the month, each with a link that makes reading them easy.
 Additionally, there's something to help you experience "Quiet Time" – a time to meditate, pray, or simply sit and listen for the voice of God.
 Try to find an hour each week to do that for yourself.

 This month's Feast/Holy Days include

-As everyone knows, the Prayer Shawl Ministry is currently meeting the first and third Sundays from 2:00 to 4:00 p.m.
-While we are always happy to have new knitters, crocheters and all around organizers, part of what we really need are names of people who need the shawls!
+The Prayer Shawl Ministry is currently meeting the first and third Sundays from 2:00 to 4:00 p.m.
+New and experienced knitters, crocheters and all around crafty organizers are always welcome.
+Additionally, part of what we really need are names of people who need the shawls!
 Prayer shawls only do some good when they're wrapped around people.
 We've got all sorts of sizes and colors, and include lap blankets for those not so fond of shawls.
 Each stitch is made with prayer, and often they get passed from person to person as people need to be wrapped in prayer.